 Stage one – Assess

-Ideally you should have a reasonably successful bricks and mortar business with a realistic marketing budget.
-However, if you are a start-up then I suggest you look at my digital strategy service before you go any further, I may still be able to help.
-At the other end of the spectrum, if you work for a large enterprise it’s less likely that I’d have the capacity to assist you – my clients are generally small to medium sized businesses.
+Ideally, it would be best to have a reasonably successful brick and mortar business with a realistic marketing budget.
+However, if you are a start-up, then I suggest you look at my digital strategy service.
+At the other end of the spectrum, if you work for a large enterprise, it’s less likely that I’d have the capacity to assist you – my clients are generally small to medium-sized businesses.

-At the end of stage one we should both be confident in each other’s commitment and have a clear understanding of what’s required.
+At the end of stage one, we should be confident in each other’s commitment and have a clear understanding of what’s required.

 Stage 2 – Research